 These challenges and uncertainties require continued attention to science, policy, and management with a focus on building adaptive and co-productive capacity through relationships.
-The IWJV works to understand and respond to these social and ecological challenges and changes through our habitat delivery efforts.
 We set our sights on being relevant, innovative, strategic, and results-oriented.
-Our conservation targets (e.g., those related to priority species and systems of concern) work across spatial and temporal scales using geophysical, biological, and socioeconomic information to achieve strategic conservation outcomes.
+Our work across spatial and temporal scales uses geophysical, biological, and socioeconomic information to achieve strategic conservation outcomes.